mrandrewandrade/blog/_posts/2016-02-16-generalized-solution-to-multi-echelon-inventory-decisions.md

 =============

-Alex, a NASCAR enthusiast, is the Inventory Manager of Jefferson Plumbing Supplies, and he faces an interesting quandry.
+Alex, a NASCAR enthusiast, is the Inventory Manager of Jefferson Plumbing Supplies, and he faces an interesting quandary.
 He has been notified by one of his suppliers that there is an upcoming increase to their minimum order quantity.
 The following case study summary presents a description, a system model, and a summary and conclusion for the